awslabs/Renate/doc/getting_started/how_to_renate_config.md

 - `def buffer_transform() -> Callable`
 - `def buffer_target_transform() -> Callable`

-These are optional as well but, if ommitted, `renate` will use `train_transform` and `train_target_transform`, respectively.
+These are optional as well but, if ommitted, Renate will use `train_transform` and `train_target_transform`, respectively.

 **Example**